Ballycroy National Park receives International Dark Sky Park status

 “Today’s announcement is a wonderful outcome for both dark skies and economic development in rural Ireland,” IDA Executive Director J. Scott Feierabend said.
 “County Mayo joins Kerry as a haven of natural darkness for both wildlife and human visitors alike.”

-Ballycroy National Park and the adjoining Wild Nephin Wilderness expands over 110 square kilometers of mountainous Atlantic blanket bog and forest.
+Ballycroy National Park and the adjoining Wild Nephin Wilderness expands over 110 square kilometres of mountainous Atlantic blanket bog and forest.
 Viewing sites for visiting astronomers have been designated and graded by ease of access and facilities available.
 Signature viewing sites include the Claggan Mountain Boardwalk, Letterkeen Bothy and Ballycroy National Park Visitor Centre, which have excellent interpretive and parking facilities.

 “Ballycroy National Park and Wild Nephin are honoured to have received Gold-Tier International Dark Sky Park Status” National Parks and Wildlife Service Regional Manager, William Cormacan said.
 “We are fully committed to preserving our pristine dark skies and are excited by the many opportunities that this accreditation will present for local tourism, businesses and the park.”